 April: YouTube, Twitter and Reddit purge.
 Same idea as Minimalist Game but for my YouTube subscribed channels and saved videos.

 May: go to gym every morning before work.

 Monday: Biceps Tuesday: Chest Wednesday: Back Thursday: Triceps Friday: Shoulders Saturday: Legs Sunday: Rest

-June: Record self singing.
+July: Record self singing.
 Set aside an hour at least for recording and setting up portfolio site.
-TBA.